 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

 Melody Barnes joined Booz Allen’s board in 2015.
-She is currently a vice provost and senior fellow at New York University, formerly served President Barack Obama as an assistant to the president and as the director of the Domestic Policy Council, which coordinates the domestic policy-making process in the White House.
-She is also co-founder and principal of MBSquared Solutions LLC, a domestic policy strategy firm, chair of the Aspen Institute Forum for Community Solutions and a director at Ventas, Inc., a real estate investment trust.
+She is currently a senior fellow and Compton Visiting Professor in World Politics in the Miller Center at the University of Virginia and a distinguished fellow in the School of Law.
+She formerly served President Barack Obama as an assistant to the president and as the director of the Domestic Policy Council, which coordinates the domestic policy-making process in the White House.
+She is also co-founder and principal of MBSquared Solutions LLC, a domestic policy strategy firm, chair of the Aspen Institute Forum for Community Solutions and a director at Ventas Inc., a real estate investment trust.